core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Group OSOCORE defines two modes of operation.
 The full mode supports all COSE algorithms as well as signature verification from intermediaries.
 The optimized mode supports only certain COSE algorithms and does not support signature verification from intermediaries.

+Furthermore, {{sec-pairwise-protection}} describes a third mode of operation, which allows two group members to exchange both requests and responses protected with pairwise keying material.
+This pairwise protection mode builds on the responses of the optimized mode.

 ## Terminology ## {#terminology}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.